decentralized-identity/didcomm.org/site/content/protocols/workflow/1.0/readme.md

 - UI hints for rendering forms, menus, and status views
 - Issuance and verification profiles that reference other DIDComm protocols
 - Context management and artifact storage across steps
+- Sensitivity classification and vault-backed storage for secrets/PII that must never traverse the wire in plaintext

 This enables reusable "workflow templates" that can be published once and executed by any conforming agent, supporting use cases like credential issuance flows, onboarding journeys, approval processes, and interactive service orchestration.